tajmone/lemon-grove/lemon/lemon.md

 #### The `%token_type` and `%type` directives

 These directives are used to specify the data types for values on the parser’s stack associated with terminal and non-terminal symbols.
 The values of all terminal symbols must be of the same type.
 This turns out to be the same data type as the 3rd parameter to the `Parse()` function generated by Lemon.
-Typically, you will make the value of a terminal symbol by a pointer to some kind of token structure.
+Typically, you will make the value of a terminal symbol be a pointer to some kind of token structure.
 Like this:

 ``` lemon-grammar
 %token_type    {Token*}